aridiosilva/AI/README.md

 # Machine Learning

-- **Unsupervised Learning** - *Is a type of algorithm that learns patterns from untagged data.
-The hope is that through mimicry, the machine is forced to build a compact internal representation of its world*

-> Some popular examples of unsupervised learning algorithms are:
->
-> 1. K-means for clustering problems
-> 1. Apriori algorithm for association rule learning problems
-> 1. PCA - Principal Component Analysis
-> 1. SVC - Singular Value Decomposition
-> 1. ICA - Independent Component Analysis
+Four branches of machine learning In our previous examples, you’ve become familiar with three specific types of machine-learning problems: binary classification, multiclass classification, and scalar regression.
+All three are instances of supervised learning, where the goal is to learn the relationship between training inputs and training targets.
+Supervised learning is just the tip of the iceberg—machine learning is a vast field with a complex subfield taxonomy.
+Machine-learning algorithms generally fall into four broad categories, described in the following sections.

+## Supervised learning

-- **Supervised Learning** - *Is the machine learning task of learning a function that maps an input to an output based on example input-output pairs. ...
+**Supervised Learning** - *Is the machine learning task of learning a function that maps an input to an output based on example input-output pairs. ...
 In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).*

+This is by far the most common case.
+It consists of learning to map input data to known targets (also called annotations), given a set of examples (often annotated by humans).
+All four examples you’ve encountered in this book so far were canonical examples of supervised learning.
+Generally, almost all applications of deep learning that are in the spotlight these days belong in this category, such as optical character recognition, speech recognition, image classification, and language translation.
+Although supervised learning mostly consists of classification and regression, there are more exotic variants as well, including the following (with examples):

+> - Sequence generation—Given a picture, predict a caption describing it.
+Sequence generation can sometimes be reformulated as a series of classification problems
+(such as repeatedly predicting a word or token in a sequence).
+> - Syntax tree prediction—Given a sentence, predict its decomposition into a syntax tree.
+> -  Object detection—Given a picture, draw a bounding box around certain objects inside the picture.
+This can also be expressed as a classification problem (given many candidate bounding boxes, classify the contents of each one) or as a joint classification and regression problem, where the bounding-box coordinates are predicted via vector regression.
+> - Image segmentation—Given a picture, draw a pixel-level mask on a specific object.

-> Different Types of Supervised Learning Algorithms
+Different Types of Supervised Learning Algorithms:
->

 > 1. Decision Trees
 > 1. Naive Bayes Classification
 > 1. SVM - Support vector machines for classification problems